 With that being said, Hyacinths played a significant role in this mythology.
-According to the Ancient Greeks, two Gods, Apollo and Zephyr, were competing for the affections of a young man named Hyakinthos.
+According to the Ancient Greeks, two Gods, Apollo and Zephyr, were competing for the affection of a young man named Hyakinthos.
 One day, Apollo taught the young boy how to throw a discus.
 Enraged with jealousy, Zephyr blew a massive gust of wind at Apollo.
 But rather than harming Apollo, the wind grabbed onto the discus, hurling it towards Hyakinthos, and sending him to his demise.

 After Hyakinthos’ death, a flower was raised from his blood.
 Named after the boy, Apollo called the flower the “Hyacinth.”
 And that’s where the Hyacinth got its name.

 Given that the name “Hyacinth” grew from a Greek myth about jealousy and sadness, it’s no surprise that this is what the Hyacinth has come to represent—gifting someone a Hyacinth could mean that you are jealous of them or their success.

 With that being said, some people don’t see the Hyacinth as a representation of the loss of Hyakinthos but as a representation of the God Apollo himself.
 In this sense, the Hyacinth can be seen as commitment, beauty, peace, and pride.
 They can also be seen as a symbol of love and happiness.

 Of course, like many flowers, the exact symbolism of what they mean can vary depending on the color:

 - The Yellow Hyacinth is the Hyacinth most often thought of to represent jealousy and sadness as represented in Greek mythology.

 - The Blue Hyacinth is most often thought to represent constancy and sincerity.